 A student may repeat a course in order to obtain a better grade.
-A student is not required to repeat a failed course or a course in which he/she earns a "C-" or below unless it is a required liberal arts and sciences or professional course in their degree or certificate of study.
+A student is not required to repeat a failed course or a course in which he/she earns a "C-"or below unless it is a required course for the major, minor or core curriculum.
 However, lower grades significantly impact a semester and cumulative GPA.
 Students choosing to repeat a course should contact the Financial Aid Office to determine if financial aid is available to pay for the course.